Board of Trustees

 Jabrell joined Breakthrough the summer before 7th grade as a part of the 2015 Austin cohort, spending his Breakthrough summers at UT and his Breakthrough Saturdays at St. Stephens.
 He graduated from LBJ High School and went on to attend UTSA where he became an active leader with the Epsilon Sigma Chapter of Alpha Phi Alpha Fraternity Incorporated, NAACP and Men of Honor groups on campus.
 He also gave back as a Breakthrough AmeriCorp Summer Teaching Fellow and participated in the Breakthrough Internship Network.
 Jabrell graduated from UTSA with his Bachelor’s degree in Communications with a minor in Public Administration in December 2019.
 In May 2022, he earned his Master’s of Public Administration from the University of Texas at Rio Grande Valley.
 Today, Jabrell works as an analyst for Ernst & Young and serves as the co-chair of Breakthrough Alumni Association’s inaugural steering committee.

-Jessica Slade, Chair
+Jessica Slade, Immediate Past Chair

 About Jessica